 Having been "signed" with a BMG distributed record label at one time,

-Matt now considers himself a "confirmed independent artist"
+Matt now considers himself a "confirmed independent artist"and

-was featured in Cat Fancy magazine in 1987:
+The following article was featured in Cat Fancy magazine in 1986 and

 Dolce took to the new addition good-naturedly and Nuit grew into a beautiful, sleek cat.
-Last Fall, I was looking for ideas for the album cover for my new record, A Quiet Moment, and my wife suggested using both cats on top of a piano.
-The photo would be in black and white, showing a black and a white cat having 'a quiet moment' on a black grand piano.
+Last Fall, I was looking for ideas for the album cover for my new record, A Quiet Moment and my wife suggested using both cats on top of a piano.
+The photo would be in black and white, showing a black and a white cat having a "quiet moment" on a black grand piano.
 Great!
-However, the idea did not go over well with our fury feline friends.
-After spending several frustrating hours and countless rolls of film trying to get the cats to pose on the piano with the hopes of capturing the essence of the theme, we could only hope that at least one of the pictures would be useable.
+However, the idea did not go over well with our furry feline friends.
+After spending several frustrating hours and countless rolls of film trying to get the cats to pose on the piano with the hopes of capturing the essence of the theme, we could only hope that at least one of the pictures would be usable.